dixslyf/mnist-digits-nb-nn/report/report.typ

 we still need to consider several questions, like how many layers to use, the size of the convolutional kernels, the size of pooling filters, etc.
-Such hyperparameters were tuned using the Optuna library.
+Such hyperparameters were tuned using hyperparameter tuning (see @sec-hyperparameter-tuning).
 However, the general architecture of the CNN is fixed as follows:

 - The input images are fed to a set of convolutional layers.